juano2310/SuperCAN/docs/SERIAL_NUMBER_MANAGEMENT.md

 ```cpp
 void listRegisteredClients(void (*callback)(uint8_t id, const String& serial, bool active))
 ```
 Iterate through all registered clients with a callback.
+The `active` parameter indicates if the client is registered (not unregistered).
+To check if a client is currently online, use `isClientOnline()`.

 **Example:**
 ```cpp